wasay-git-hub/Pong-Game/README.md

 ## ▶️ How to Run

-1. Ensure all files are inside a folder named `pong game/`
+1. Ensure all files are inside a folder named `pong game`
 2. Open a terminal or IDE in that directory
 3. Run the game using: